Diya-Joy/Attendence/README.md

 - [Name 3]: [Specific contributions]

 ---
-Made with ❤️ at TinkerHub
+Made with ❤️ at TinkerHub fix the images part